BryanKCodes/tp/docs/DeveloperGuide.md

 #### Implementation

 The auto-grouping feature is implemented through the `GroupCommand` and `TeamMatcher` classes.
-It automatically creates balanced teams from all unassigned players, taking into account **player roles, ranks, and champions**.
+It automatically creates balanced teams from all unassigned persons, taking into account **person roles, ranks, and champions**.

 When the user executes: